 Skills & Knowledge

-- Collect and process blood samples
+- Collect blood samples

-- Identify variables that affect test accuracy
+- Identify variables that affect test accuracy.

 - Interact as a professional with other health care personnel and patients